talhadar1/NBBs_extension_morphing_sequence_using_cross_domain_correspondence/README.md

-# Neural Best-Buddies Extension :  morphing sequence between images using cross-domain correspondence in PyTorch
+# NBB's Extension :  morphing  between images using cross-domain correspondence

 This is our PyTorch implementation for the NBB's Extension :  morphing sequence between images using cross-domain correspondence.